seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Where

-`Where` allows generic type constrain with reflection.
+`Where` allows generic type constrains.

 /linkto Reflection \linkto